Using Adaptive Meshing for Local Solution Improvement

 A Model with Global Mesh Refinement

-Stresses and deformations solved on a coarse mesh with
+Stresses and deformations solved on a coarse mesh.

 Local Solution-Based Adaptive Mesh Refinement